Authors of section

 Anterior nasal spine fracture

-A nasal spine fractures can occur in isolation or in association with other nasal fractures.
-Displaced fractures are often associated with nasal septum dislocations and/or fractures.
+A nasal spine fracture usually occurs in association with other more extensive nasal or maxillary fractures.
+Displaced fractures are often associated with nasal septum dislocations or fractures.

-The illustration shows an anterior nasal spine fracture which occurs in association to degloving injuries of the upper labial vestibule as in a steering wheel injury.
+The illustration shows an anterior nasal spine fracture which occurs in association with degloving injuries of the upper labial vestibule as in a steering wheel injury.

 Involvement of nasal septum

 The nasal septum is almost always involved in nasal fractures and must be evaluated to determine if treatment is necessary.
-If the impact force is weak, nasal bone displacement is usually present without septal fractures.
-With more significant forces the septum will be fractured.
+Nasal bone displacement is always accompanied by septal fractures.
+Significant forces cause significant displacement and comminution of the nasal septum.

 Nasal septal injuries often lead to nasal airway compromise.
-The need for repair is individualized based on the patient’s symptoms.
+The need for repair is individualized based on the particular anatomy of the fracture and the patient’s symptoms.

-Septal injuries may result in a loss of support of the cartilaginous nasal dorsum which can require cosmetic reconstruction.
+Septal injuries may result in a loss of support of the cartilaginous dorsum and columella in the bottom half of the nose and often require repair, splinting, or reconstruction.

 Go to diagnosis